• About

 cookie ingredients arranged on a table.

-• Unsalted butter - We control the amount of salt in our recipe when we use unsalted butter.
+• Unsalted butter - Using unsalted butter allows you to control the amount of salt in your baking.
 For best results, make sure your butter is room temperature.

 • Light brown sugar - Adds rich molasses notes to our cookies.

 • Mini-marshmallows - Make sure your marshmallows are fresh, with a soft texture.
 You could also use large marshmallows that have been roughly chopped.
-Use leftover marshmallows to make m&m rice krispie treats.
+Use leftover marshmallows to make my m&m rice krispie bars!

 • Semi-sweet chocolate chips - Use your favorite brand of chocolate chips.
 I like using darker, less sweet, chocolate (around 70%) because the marshmallows are very sweet.

-• Stuffed cookies: Place 1 or 2 mini-marshmallows in the middle of cookie dough and form a ball around it so that the mini-marshmallows are in the center.
+• Make stuffed marshmallow cookies: Place 1 or 2 mini-marshmallows in the middle of cookie dough and form a ball around it so that the mini-marshmallows are in the center.

-• Make bars: Press cookie dough into a lightly greased 13"x9" inch baking dish.
+• Make chocolate chip marshmallow bars: Press cookie dough into a lightly greased 13"x9" inch baking dish.
 Bake in a preheated 350 degree F. oven for 16-18 minutes, until edges become a light golden brown.

 🔪 How To Make Chocolate Chip Marshmallow Cookies